Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 21 Oktober 2024 05.25.10 UTC
+- WIB: Senin, 21 Oktober 2024 06.24.09 UTC
-- WITA: Senin, 21 Oktober 2024 06.25.10 UTC
+- WITA: Senin, 21 Oktober 2024 07.24.09 UTC
-- WIT: Senin, 21 Oktober 2024 07.25.10 UTC
+- WIT: Senin, 21 Oktober 2024 08.24.09 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: motivational
+Kategori: success